-My home state of Georgia is NOT a blue state; it’s not even a purple state.
-It’s more a neopalitan blend of red rural communities, blue urban centers, Black Democratic strongholds, and suburbs that look more purple as their demographics become more multiethnic.
+My home state of Georgia is NOT blue; it’s not even a purple state.
+It’s more a Neapolitan blend of red rural communities, blue urban centers, Black Democratic strongholds, and suburbs that look more purple as their demographics become more multi-ethnic.

 The United States itself may not be all that united.
 Biden received more votes than any person in the history of U.S. elections.
-However, Trump also received record-breaking votes; the most of any Republican in U.S. history.
-Many in the country are jubilant, some are anxious of a coup attempt, others are angry and suspicious of political malfeasance.
+However, Trump also received record-breaking ballots, the most of any Republican in U.S. history.
+Many in the country are jubilant, some are anxious about a coup attempt, and others are angry and suspicious of political malfeasance.

 1) Political identity is a voluntary affiliation.
 Sociologists know that when we voluntarily join a group, we give that group power to shape our worldview, values, and behaviors (i.e., fraternities).
 Political scientist Shanto Iyengar contends, “because partisan affiliation is voluntary, it is a much more informative measure of attitudes and belief structures than, for example, knowing what skin color someone has.”

 2) Dehumanization is more acceptable across partisan lines than even across race, religion, or gender lines.
-If “Candidate A” calls the opposing candidate evil, socialist, fascist, corrupt, a liar, etc. that gives the rank-and-file members permission to do so without any social repercussions.
+If “Candidate A” calls the opposing candidate evil, socialist, fascist, corrupt, a liar, etc., which gives the rank-and-file members permission to do so without any social repercussions.
 The danger of this is that dehumanization is always a precursor to violence.

 How then do we move forward and become a more perfect union?
-Can Georgia truly be a purple state of wisdom, justice, and moderation?
+Can Georgia be a purple state of wisdom, justice, and moderation?
 Can the U.S. be a united nation with liberty and justice for all?
-In our time, can democracy and diversity co-exist with passionate ideals and political difference?
+Can democracy and diversity co-exist with passionate ideals and political differences in our time?
 I think it can.
 I know it can.

-Below are some ways to rise above a culture of fear and politics of division without compromising fundamental values of human rights.
+Below are some ways to rise above a culture of fear and division politics without compromising fundamental human rights values.

 To be a global citizen is to live aware of your place in this interconnected web of life.

-1) Place your global citizenship above your partisan affiliation.
-If your political views are exclusionary, your politics are too myopic for a shrinking planet.
-Ideas travel the world faster than a speeding bullet, but bullets and bombs still do ungodly things in the name of sectarianism.
+1) Place your global citizenship above your partisan affiliation. f your political views are exclusionary, your politics are too myopic for a shrinking planet.
+Ideas travel the world faster than a speeding bullet.
+However, bullets and bombs still do ungodly things in the name of sectarianism.
 To be a global citizen is to live aware of your place in this interconnected web of life.
-A global citizen takes responsibility to unapologetically make this world a more peaceful, just, and sustainable place for all.
+Global citizen takes responsibility to unapologetically make this world more peaceful, just, and sustainable.

 Practice the dying art of empathy.

 2) Humanize everyone, especially those already subjected to unjust and oppressive systems.
 Reject labels.
 Describe behaviors.
-Practice the dying art of empathy, what Brené Brown describes as “communicating that incredibly healing message that, you’re not alone.”
+Practice the dying art of empathy, which Brené Brown describes as “communicating that incredibly healing message that you’re not alone.”
 Humanization is actually the low bar – Jesus calls us to see that of God in everyone, especially those damned by injustice.

 When I fully live even my most radical convictions, I find loved ones may not agree but my integrity earns their trust.

-3) Trust and cultivate friendships of different political stripes.
-I have close friends and family who vote and believe very differently than I do.
-Sometimes we can discuss politics, sometimes we can’t.
-When I fully live even my most radical convictions, I find loved ones may not agree but my integrity earns their trust.
-But just as I depend on likeminded friends, I need people close to me of differing viewpoints to keep me humble, empathic, and committed to my highest ideals.
+3) Trust and cultivate friendships of different political stripes. have close friends and family who vote and believe differently than I do.
+Sometimes we can discuss politics; sometimes, we can’t.
+When I fully live even my most radical convictions, I find that loved ones may disagree, but my integrity earns their trust.
+But just as I depend on like-minded friends, I need people close to me of differing viewpoints to keep me humble, empathic, and committed to my highest ideals.

 Love is the source of our security, there is no substitute.

 4) Finally, pivot from fear to love.
 Richard Nixon astutely noted, “People react to fear, not love.
 They don’t teach that in Sunday school, but it’s true.”
-Our is a culture of relentless, manipulated fear.
+Ours is a culture of relentless, manipulated fear.
 And why?
 Author Barry Glassner says it’s because “immense power and money await those who tap into our moral insecurities and supply us with symbolic substitutes.”
-Fear is a moral insecurity, and love is the solution.
+Fear is moral insecurity, and love is the solution.
 Jesus is quoted as saying that love casts out fear.
-Love is the source of our security, there is no substitute.
-When politics, position, power, or possessions make you want to erect a wall of fear, pause, and make a conscious choice to pivot towards love.
+Love is the source of our security; there is no substitute.
+When politics, position, power, or possessions make you want to erect a wall of fear, pause and make a conscious choice to pivot towards love.

 When our fears are penetrated by the light of love, we can find a way to live together.
 Even with our passionate disagreements, we can live together when we love fearlessly.